David Six (basketball)

-David Six is the head coach of the Hampton Pirates women's basketball team since 2009.
-Before joining the Pirates, Six started his head coaching tenure at Hampton High School as their girls basketball coach from 1993 to 1995.
+David Six (born 1963 or 1964) is the former head coach of the Hampton Lady Pirates basketball team.
+Before joining the Lady Pirates in 2009, Six started his head coaching tenure at Hampton High School as their girls basketball coach from 1993 to 1995.
 At Hampton, Six reached the semi-finals of the 1995 Virginia High School League tournament for Group AAA teams.
 Six then coached boys basketball at Gloucester High School from 1995 to 1997.
 After returning to the girls basketball team at Hampton in 1998, Six remained at Hampton High until 2008.
 As their coach, Six and Hampton High won the Group AAA championship in girls basketball during 2001 and 2007.

-With the Hampton Pirates, Six won the Mid-Eastern Athletic Conference and MEAC women's basketball tournament six times between 2010 and 2017.
-Six has also competed at the NCAA Division I women's basketball tournament six times and reached the second round of the 2015 Women's National Invitation Tournament.
+With the Hampton Pirates, Six won the MEAC women's basketball tournament six times between 2010 and 2017.
+Leading up to 2023, the team were quarter-finalists at the Big South Conference women's basketball tournament twice and the Coastal Athletic Association women's basketball tournament.
+Six has reached the first round of the NCAA Division I women's basketball tournament six times and the second round of the 2015 Women's National Invitation Tournament.
 In 2018, Six beat the record for most women's basketball wins for Hampton University.
 He was awarded the Kay Yow Award in 2014 and the USBWA Most Courageous Award in 2019.
+With 264 wins and 188 losses, Six left Hampton in 2024.

 Early life and career

-Six grew up in Brooklyn, New York and attended Hunter College.
-His mother had a three decade career with the New York Port Authority.
+Six was born in the early 1960s.
+He grew up in Brooklyn, New York and attended Hunter College.
 After his father's death, Six grew up with his sibling and mother.
 As a member of the Langley Air Force Base, Six played basketball from 1985 to 1991.
 With Hampton High School, Six worked on their boys basketball team as an assistant coach from 1991 to 1993 in a volunteer position.
 Before joining Hampton High, Six worked in the Amateur Athletic Union for the Boo Williams League in boys basketball during the 1980s and 1990s.